tiredboffin/fffw/ffun/README.md

 If you have the library of pre-compiled manifest librrary cloned you can simply run

 ```
-ffdat2elf -s FWUPDATE_FILE.DAT -o elf
+ffun dat2elf -s FWUPDATE_FILE.DAT -o elf
 ```

-When manifest file is not specified `ffdat2elf` calculates a hash of the firmware .DAT file to find and use the matching manifest file in the library.
+When manifest file is not specified `ffun dat2elf` calculates a hash of the firmware .DAT file to find and use the matching manifest file in the library.

 ---